sulir/soga2d/README.md

 * set and get the x and y coordinate, width and height
 * move the object, either absolutely or relatively to the current location
 * rotate it and set the rotation angle
-* set a mouse click listener – the library automatically recognizes when a user clicks on a particular object and sends it a notification
+* set a mouse click listener - the library automatically recognizes when a user clicks on a particular object and sends it a notification
-* register a key-press listener for a particular object – it will be called only when the object is currently on the board
+* register a key-press listener for a particular object - it will be called only when the object is currently on the board
 * enable drag&drop with only one simple method call
 * find out whether this object collides with another using a pixel-perfect collision detection
-* attach a “sub-object” to an object – when an outer object is e.g. moved, the inner object is also moved
+* attach a "sub-object" to an object - when an outer object is e.g. moved, the inner object is also moved

-When you change anything, you do not need to worry about repainting and possible interaction with other objects – this is accomplished automatically.
+When you change anything, you do not need to worry about repainting and possible interaction with other objects - this is accomplished automatically.
 In addition, only areas which need to be repainted are redrawn.

-Graphic objects also feature per-object double buffering – their content is saved as a bitmap image in memory, so when the object does not change between two repaints, it is only bit-blitted to the screen.
+Graphic objects also feature per-object double buffering - their content is saved as a bitmap image in memory, so when the object does not change between two repaints, it is only bit-blitted to the screen.

 ### Detectors

-Soga2D uses an interesting concept of a “detector”.
+Soga2D uses an interesting concept of a "detector".
 It monitors one or more graphical objects (in fact, the objects themselves send notifications to detectors) for any relevant changes and sends a notification to the client when a particular event occurs.
 At this moment, two detectors are implemented:

 * collision detector with transparent pixel support
-* proximity detector – can detect when the distance between two graphic object becomes less then specified
+* proximity detector - can detect when the distance between two graphic object becomes less then specified

 ### Graphic Object Examples